 What should I Include in my physical workbook?

 Your workbook will provide proof of the time you spent working, document as much as possible and include all documentation in the workbook.
 No detail is too small.
+While writing may vary by project, you should be able to write at least 1000 words about what you did, why you did it, and what you learned, in each phase.
 Your workbook must contain the following:

 - The research question you are investigating